Motorola‘s second-generation foldable is here — the Motorola Razr 2 or, as it’s being officially named, the Motorola Razr 5G.

 The Razr 5G is as much a phone of the future as it is of the past.
 While it steals its basic approach from the famous 2005 smash hit, it showcases some of the latest innovations from Motorola and beyond.
 Despite having been in the market a full year now, folding screens are still fresh tech.
 They have yet to scale down from pricey showpieces to more mainstream, affordable fare.

 The Motorola Razr 5G is for people who are bored with current phone designs, who long for something different and new, who want something to show off to their friends in order to stir discussion.
-At $1,400, it’s a high-end purchase that’s out of reach for most people.
+WIth a launch price of $1,400, it’s a high-end purchase that’s out of reach for most people.
 That makes the Razr 5G a luxury item.

 It’s also for people willing to take chances.
 The first Razr was widely panned for its creaky hinge.
 Motorola says the hinge of its new phone has been completely redesigned and is stronger than ever.
 As always, that will need to bear out in the real world before we believe what Motorola is pitching.
 Moreover, folding display tech has yet to prove itself of real value to consumers.
 This could be a fad that fades into oblivion — or it could be the next big thing.
 We just don’t know yet.